MarcEscandell/ALPypeRL/docs/AnyLogicConnector.rst

 Add ``ALPypeRLConnector`` library to your **AnyLogic Palette**
 **************************************************************

-The first thing that you must do is to add the **ALPypeRL Connector Library** to your AnyLogic *Palette*.

-If you are not familiar with AnyLogic, this is a pretty straight forward step.
-You just need to look for the green cross at the end of the *Palette* screen (the location of the *Palette* might vary based on your AnyLogic view arrangement.
-In general, the *Palette* is presented together with the *Projects* structure and on the left hand side.
-So you just need to go to the left down corner).
+To begin, you must add the **ALPypeRL Connector Library** to your AnyLogic *Palette*.
+If you are not familiar with AnyLogic, this step is quite straightforward.
+You simply need to locate the green cross at the end of the *Palette* screen (the location of the *Palette* may vary based on your AnyLogic view arrangement, but it is usually presented on the left-hand side together with the *Projects* structure).

 .. image:: images/add_new_library_anylogic_palette.png
     :alt: Add new library to AnyLogic Palette

-Once you find it, just click and select `Manage Libraries...`.
-Then click the `Add` button and select the :download:`ALPypeRLLibrary.jar <../bin/ALPypeRLLibrary.jar>` file.
+Once you have located the green cross, click on it and select *Manage Libraries…*.
+Then, click on the *Add* button and select the :download:`ALPypeRLLibrary.jar <../bin/ALPypeRLLibrary.jar>` file.

 .. image:: images/add_new_library_anylogic_window.png
     :alt: Add new library to AnyLogic Window